-Any objection to the application must be served within 21 days after the application is served on all parties listed in subsection (c)(3).
-If no timely objection is served, the application and supporting documents may be considered by the court without a hearing.
+Any objection to the application must be filed with the court and served within 21 days after the application is served on all parties listed in subsection (c)(3).
+If no timely objection is filed and served, the application and supporting documents may be considered by the court without a hearing.